Freeport-McMoRan Inc. research snapshot

 FCX AI Stock Analysis

-FCX AI stock analysis currently reads Freeport-McMoRan as a scarce large-cap copper, gold, and molybdenum producer with strong exposure to electrification, grid investment, U.S. reshoring, data-center power demand, and tight copper supply.
-The caution is that FCX is still a commodity and mine-execution story.
-At the July 8, 2026 data cutoff, the stock closed at $59.33, market cap verified near $85.67 billion, and TTM valuation was about 31.39x EPS and 3.23x sales.
+FCX AI stock analysis currently reads Freeport-McMoRan as a scarce large-cap copper, gold, and molybdenum producer with strong exposure to electrification, grid investment, U.S. reshoring, data-center power demand, and tightening copper supply.
+The improvement since mid-2026 is real: the second-quarter earnings beat and the Grasberg Block Cave ramp-up on schedule changed the operating narrative.
+At the August 2, 2026 data cutoff, the stock closed at $62.63 on July 31, 2026, market cap verified near $90.03 billion, and TTM valuation was about 30.70x EPS and 3.48x sales.
 The FCX AI stock forecast is therefore scenario-based, with copper prices, Grasberg recovery, U.S. leaching projects, energy costs, and valuation discipline driving the range.

 Current price